SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Methods

 \subsection{Noising Schemes}

-\paragraph{Graph Noising.} We corrupt true graphs $(X_0, E_0)$ using the posterior described in \Cref{maskeddiff}.
+\paragraph{Graph Noising.} We noise true graphs $(X_0, E_0)$ to obtain $(X_t, E_t)$ using the procedure described in \Cref{maskeddiff}.
 In practice, as all true edge matrices $E_0$ are symmetric, we symmetrize the sampled probabilities for the noising and denoising of $E_t$ correspondingly (see \Cref{app:discretenoising}).

-\paragraph{Coordinate Noising.} For any time $t$ where $X_t$ contains a masked building block, we cannot distinguish any of its $M$ possible atoms from padding.
-For this reason, we design a \emph{visibility mask} $S_t$ that considers all $M$ atoms for each noisy coordinate at time $t$ as valid.
-We then center the prior by its visibility-masked centroid $\tilde{C_1} = C_1 - \bar{C_1}_{S_t}$.
-Here, all atoms $a \in \operatorname{supp}(S_t) \setminus \operatorname{supp}(S_0)$ are potentially valid at time $t$, but represent padding indices in the true molecule.

-We thus must construct and interpolate a data-prior pair $(\tilde{C}_1, \tilde{C_0})$ that contains a consistent number of valid atoms $|S_t|$ by which both $\tilde{C}_0$ and $\tilde{C}_1$ are centered.
-To handle atoms that do not appear in $C_0$, we record their points in $\tilde{C}_1$, re-center $C_0$ by the same visibility-masked centroid, then copy the atoms to their respective indices in $C_0$.
-This process is formalized in \cref{alg:pairdata}.

-Here, $\mathcal A_i$ is the set of all atom indices $a$ that constitute true atoms in $X_0$.
+\paragraph{Coordinate Noising} During sampling, for any time $t$ where some $X_t$ contains a masked building block, we do not know the block's identity or atom count and thus represent its coordinates by a vector containing $M$ atoms of unknown type, where $M$ is a chosen upper bound on the number of atoms in a building block.
+To match this lack of information at training time, we perform the following: (i) First, we generate a noised graph $(X_t, E_t)$ and draw $C_{1} \sim \mathcal{N}(0, I)^{3 \times (NM)}$. (ii) We then design a \emph{visibility mask} $S_t$ that considers all $M$ atoms for each noised building block containing $m \leq M$ atoms in $X_t$ as valid. (iii) To keep atom counts identical within individual data pairs, $S_t$ is applied to both $C_0$ and $C_1$. (iv) The additional $M - m$ "padding" atoms in $C_1$ are copied to $C_0$ to create a modified ground-truth $\tilde{C_0}$. (v) With a consistent number of atoms in place, both are centered.
+For a visual diagram describing this procedure, see \cref{app:workflow}.

+Thus, we construct centered, visibility-masked data-noise coordinate pairs $(\tilde{C}_1, \tilde{C_0})$ that both contain $|S_t|$ "visible" atoms to match the information available to the model during sampling.
+Input to the model $C_t$ is then obtained by linearly interpolating $C_t = (1-t)\tilde{C}_0 + t(\tilde{C}_1)$.
 Essentially, we task the model with rearranging the true atoms while disregarding padding by learning to fix padding atoms in place.
-Note that $S_t = S_0$ for all $t$ where $X_t$ contains no masked building blocks.

-\paragraph{Note: Non-Equivariance.} This process results in data pairings where both $C_0$ and $C_t$ are properly centered according to atoms that are possibly valid at time $t$.
-It is important to note that under this scheme, while the model is $SE(3)$-equivariant with respect to the system defined by the partial mask $S_t$, it is not equivariant with respect to the orientation of the molecule itself unless $\mathcal{D}_t^{c} \;=\; \varnothing$, as the presence and temporary validity of masked dummy atoms offsets the true atom centering and thus breaks both translational and rotational equivariance.
+See \cref{alg:pairdata} for formalization.
+We note a caveat in equivariance in~\cref{app:pairdata}.